dentarg/auth0-blog/_posts/2018-03-28-troubleshooting-webtasks-using-debuggers.markdown

 # Summary

 It was a long road, but we have now covered the ways to troubleshoot webtasks from a quick log logging in the editor all the way to full IDE like debugger support.
+In this post, we have covered the various techniques available to do some serious debugging of our Webtasks.

-These techniques work with all of the products using the Webtasks platform.
+These techniques work with all of the products using the Webtasks technology.
 Feel free to bookmark this post and reference it when you are working on your next project.